 Master's Degree Programs in Quality Control

 Master's degree programs in quality control are available as general management programs and as specialized regulatory programs.
 Graduate students enrolled in a quality control program develop critical-thinking and research skills and learn industry standards in quality assurance.
-Students in both types of degree programs need to have a bachelor's degree with a background in technology and quality control.

 In a quality assurance master's program, students take business-focused courses that will help them develop management skills.
 Courses may cover client relations strategies, quality assurance evaluation and statistical analysis.
 A thesis or comprehensive final project may be required.

 Students in a regulatory and quality compliance degree program generally have some experience in quality control.
 Courses vary depending on the student's needs, but topics may include statistics, food industry law and federal policies regarding medical devices.